dzanahmed/wellcome-ideathon-lshtm/README.md

 **The Outbreak Outliers** - London School of Hygiene and Tropical Medicine

 ## Noticeboard

+-   **1st of July 2023**
+    -   You can now find `vax_tweets_v0.RDS`
+        -   This is a serialised version of the original data set with the following changes:
+            -   The following columns are added:
+                -   `tweet_id`, `roberta_loc_score`, `roberta_loc_guess`, `distilBERT_sentiment`, `distilBERT_score`
+            -   Three rows with only missing values were removed
+            -   The `date` column is already formatted as date
+            -   Square brackets were removed from the `hashtags` column
+        -   You can find it in data \> interim \> `vax_tweets_v0.RDS`
+-   **30th of June 2023**
     -   You can find the initial data inspection analysis as jupyter notebook [here](https://github.com/dzanahmed/welcome-ideathon-lshtm/blob/main/notebooks/2023-06-29-wm-initial_data_inspection.ipynb)
     -   PDF and HTML versions can be found on the [Google Drive](https://drive.google.com/drive/folders/1KqvLO_R7nze59G0euTbrdTeu7DDfmTak)
         -   Note that the HTML version may require downloading the files first.

 ## Quick Start